CQCL/ethz-hackathon22/routing.md

 ## Useful references
 - [pytket docs](https://cqcl.github.io/tket/pytket/api/index.html).
 The Python API of TKET.
 In particular look at [`pytket.mapping`](https://cqcl.github.io/tket/pytket/api/mapping.html#module-pytket.mapping).
+- [The routing notebook](https://github.com/CQCL/pytket/blob/main/examples/mapping_example.ipynb).
+Runs you through the most important aspects of TKET's routing API (also linked in the flow text).
 - [TKET source code](https://github.com/CQCL/tket/).
 The C++ and Python source.
 Feel free to clone and fork!
 - [TKET routing paper](https://arxiv.org/abs/1902.08091).
 The paper mentioned above describing TKET's routing.
 - [MCTS routing paper](https://arxiv.org/abs/2008.09331).
 The MCTS routing approach to be implemented.
-- [The routing notebook](https://github.com/CQCL/pytket/blob/main/examples/mapping_example.ipynb).
-Runs you through the most important aspects of TKET's routing API (also linked in the flow text).
+- [MCTS wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
+Good intro to MCTS.
 - [TKET docs](https://cqcl.github.io/tket/tket/api/index.html).
 The C++ docs -- in theory.
 This is currently extremely patchy and of limited use, but might give the brave an overview of what is happening under the hood.
 Give me a shout if you want pointers for where to look.

 Best of luck!!